DesDheressa/hello-world/README.md

 # hello-world
 Des' repository

-I am just learning how to use Github
+I am just learning how to use GitHub